Reiryoku-Technologies/Mida-Plugin-Template/entry/README.md

-This directory contains the entry points of this plugin.
+This directory contains the plugin entry points.